bilgino/angularforddd/README.md

 With the master-master and master-details patterns we comply with RESTful resource association and resource aggregation with reference to one and only one component.
-Indeed secondary (Auxiliary) and pathless (Master-Children) routes allows us to initiate multiple components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.
+Indeed secondary (Auxiliary) and pathless (Master-Children) routes allows us to initiate several components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.

 ![](src/assets/images/Master2Aux.png)

 Pathless or componentless routes are a good way to share data between sibling components.
-This kind of routes provide a way to load multiple components at a time.
+This kind of routes provide a way to load several components at a time.
 However, deep-linking is not supported how it should be.
 It exists a hack to enable deep-linking to some extend.
 This is achieved by checking route params in named router outlets or by intervening with Resolvers or Route Guards.
 If specific invariants evaluate to true, we will display the component: